 Transfusions temporarily increase platelet counts.
-When the data is later used for analysis, it is important to be able to distinguish between a recipient whose own body was creating the platelets and a recipient who required transfusions to support the counts.
+When the data is later used for analysis, it is important to be able to distinguish between a recipient whose body was creating the platelets on its own and a recipient who required transfusions to support the counts.